scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 Optimizer : __AdmOptimizer__
 loss function : __tf.nn.softmax_cross_entropy_with_logits__

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

-My final model results were:
-* training set accuracy of 0.99 (best performance from LeNet2)
-* validation set accuracy of 0.98
-* test set accuracy of .98

 If an iterative approach was chosen:
 * First of all, I have applied standard LeNet model architecture which accuracy score begins with 83%.
 With initial learning rate 0.001, accuracy score was gradually being improved upto 94% at final step of EPOCH.
 This is 1% score improvment than benchmark score, but it is not good enough to judge whether I am able to design best performance model for augmentation images.
 Though it is not big issue of building best scoring model for Traffic Sign board identifiation, I think there might have any possibilities to enhance training model to preciously fit data set of aumentation images.